 What if I want to use a Self-Signed certificate?

 While this is not recommended Mimecast does offer support for Secure LDAP using a Self-Signed certificate.
-See the Enable LDAP Directory Sync for Active Directory page for details of how to do this.
+See the Enabling LDAP Directory Synchronization for Active Directory page for details of how to do this.

 What if the key length of my certificate is less than 1024 bits?